 Combining dry wit with artistic depth, Billy Collins shares a project in which several of his poems were turned into delightful animated films in a collaboration with Sundance Channel.
-Five of them are included in this wonderfully entertaining and moving talk and don't miss the hilarious final.
+Five of them are included in this wonderfully entertaining and moving talk - and don't miss the hilarious final.

-here: https://library.achievingthedream.org/ distanceminnesotacreativewriting/?p=61#oembed-1
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://library.achievingthedream.org/ distanceminnesotacreativewriting/?p=61#oembed-1